udoprog/musli/crates/musli-descriptive/README.md

 * ✔ Can tolerate missing fields if they are annotated with `#[musli(default)]`.
 * ✔ Can skip over unknown fields.

-Furthermore, it can be fully converted back and from to the [Value] type.
+* ✔ Can be fully converted back and forth between dynamic containers such as the [Value] type.
+* ✔ Can handle coercion from different types of primitive types, such as signed to unsigned integers.
+So primitive field types can be assuming they only inhabit compatible values.

-This means that it's suitable as a wire and general interchange format, since the data model can evolve independently among clients.
-Once some clients are upgraded they will start sending unknown fields which non-upgraded clients will be forced to skip over for the duration of the upgrade.
+This means that it's suitable as a wire and general interchange format.
+It's also suitable for dynamically translating to and from different wire formats such as JSON without having access to the data model.

 ```rust
 use musli::{Encode, Decode};